clab/dynet/doc/source/minibatch.rst

 Minibatching
 ============

-How to perform minibatching to improve efficiency
+How to perform minibatching to improve efficiency.

+.. doxygengroup:: batch
+    :members:
+    :content-only: